 Disability status is granted to those with long-term or short-term disabilities, which prevents someone from working or those who have been certified disabled by a physician.
-This indicator does not include county-level data for the institutionalized population such as incarcerated individuals, nursing home residents, etc. In 2021, according to the "Disability Status of Institutionalized Group Quarters Population," 43.4% of the institutionalized population was classified as disabled.
-For Region 5, of those non-institutionalized, all counties are above the state average of 11.4% as seen in the graph below.
-The complete report can be found in Table 46 in the Appendix.
+This indicator does not include county-level data for the institutionalized population such as incarcerated individuals, nursing home residents, etc. For Region 5, of those non-institutionalized, all counties are above the state average of 11.7% as seen in the graph below.